 This is the best keto blondies recipe!
 It’s incredibly buttery, melts in your mouth, soft and chewy.
 These low-carb blondies are easy to make with almond flour, coconut flour, and chocolate chips in under 30 minutes.
-You’re going to love this 2g carbs keto dessert.
+Only 2g net carbs!

 What Are Keto Bondies?